 Intramuscular Stimulation with acupuncture needles is very effective in treating the tight muscles that have adapted to low back pain.
-It is often a good initial treatment approach to make changes in more than one area of the body that are contributing to poor back function.
-Global Physiotherapy combines Regenerative Photon Therapy after IMS treatment to help with the body’s healing response.
+It is often a good initial treatment approach to make changes in more than one area of the Healthy Body that are contributing to poor back function.
+Global Physiotherapy combines Regenerative Photon Therapy after IMS treatment to help with the Healthy Body’s healing response.

 Manual Therapy and Spinal Manipulation

 As a FCAMPT physiotherapist, Cindy uses specific and safe manipulation of the spine.
 Special tests are used to determine if spinal manipulation is the right treatment for you.
 The manipulation or adjustment is a quick, localized thrust on the joint to restore normal mobility.
 Depending on the direction of movement, you may or may not feel a “click” as pressure is released in the joint.
 However, with chronic low back pain, a quick manipulation may not work on a very stiff fibrotic joint.
 Specific repeated stretching with manual therapy and exercise can often be more effective when you have tried spinal manipulation in the past.